armory/docs/content/en/docs/armory-agent/agent-mtls.md

 Configure the Agent to **not** proxy Kubernetes traffic intended for KubeAPI in your cluster.

-Add this `noProxy: true` option to have traffic destined for Kubernetes ignore the proxy environment settings under `kubernetes`. @TODO what file is this?
+Add the `noProxy: true` option to have traffic destined for Kubernetes ignore the proxy environment settings under `kubernetes`.

 See line 13.